BBischof/bbischof.github.io/_posts/blog/2018-10-10-a_simple_smoothing_of_demand_with_shelf_life.md

 ## Available rolls

 We dont want to run out, period.
 As not-a-risk taker, and someone who occasionally throws parties, I want at least _twice as much_ TP around as I normally need.
-Let's then say whatever my average usage per week is, times two, will be my target `t`.
+Let's then say whatever my biggest usage per week is, times two, will be my target `t`.

 ## Minimizing Error